-How does assisted liposuction work?
+How do laser- and ultrasound-assisted liposuction work?

 Laser-assisted liposuction takes advantage of the power and technology associated with medical laser beams to liquefy the fat which is then sucked out of the area.

 Ultrasound-assisted liposuction uses a special cannula that vibrates very rapidly and gives off ultrasound energy.
 As the cannula passes through the fat cells, that energy liquefies the fat cells, which are then suctioned out.
 The ultrasound can be administered either above the skin (with a special emitter) or below the surface of the skin (with an ultrasound cannula).

 Medical devices are used for a variety of medical procedures, but only certain devices are FDA-approved or cleared for liposuction.
 Before considering laser- or ultrasound-assisted liposuction, it is important to determine that the device being used is cleared by the FDA.